Wednesday, 10 February 2016

 − "But you can be sure that I'm going to fight.
 This beggar you see wants to continue working here every morning."

 − "Then we will see.
-But as I have told you many times, in the end you will regret it.
-Well, before the others see you, and since it’s going to be hard for you to get to my office, let's go already.
+But as I have told you many times, you will finally regret it.
+Well, before the others see you, and since it’s going to be hard for you to get to my office, let's get going.
 Good morning, Richard."

 After a difficult walk, at least we took the elevator, we entered her office, and there, with more time, I was telling her the gist of the long day yesterday.
 It was near the time of the Board when I arrived to the part of the cardboard boxes and the hamburgers that we did not eat.
 And to Walter.